sir306/React-Portfolio-Web-Technologies-Assignment1/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # About this App
-This is an assignment for my studies for the Web Technologies, in it entails a front end web based application built using react and scss for styling.
+This is an assignment for my studies for Web Technologies, in it entails a front end web based application built using react and scss for styling.
 Where i had to create a portfolio to show case some of my work and means to contact me, this is a single page application.
 The packages i have included in this application are the standalone react app packages and have also added sass and emailjs-com.
 The sass package allows me to use scss styling and the emailjs-com package has allowed me to create a contact form where users can message me a question, their name and email and a subject matter with the message.

 ## Available Scripts